vermasrijan/Neural_Machine_Translator_seq2seq/README.md

 # Neural_Machine_Translator_seq2seq
 Neural Machine Translator (NMT) for translating from english to hindi text.
-Used Pytorch framework with seq2seq architecture having Attention functionality .
+Used Pytorch framework with seq2seq architecture having Attention functionality .<br/>
+The Jupyter Notebook given in this repository is self explanatory and well documented.

 ![](https://cdn-images-1.medium.com/max/1600/1*75Jb0q3sX1GDYmJSfl-gOw.gif)